Package Leaflet: Information for the User

 Common (may affect up to 1 in 10 people):

-Redness around the eye or eyes, tearing or eye itching, and effects on the surface of the eye or eyes, inflammation and/or irritation in and around the eye or eyes, sensation of having something in the eye (corneal erosion), decreased sensitivity of the cornea (does not appreciate that there is something in the eye and does not feel pain), eye pain, dry eyes, blurred vision, headache, sinusitis (sensation of tension or congestion in the nose), nausea and fatigue.
+Redness around the eye or eyes, tearing or itching of the eyes, and effects on the surface of the eye or eyes, inflammation and/or irritation in and around the eye or eyes, sensation of having something in the eye (corneal erosion), decreased sensitivity of the cornea (does not appreciate having something in the eye and does not feel pain), eye pain, dry eyes, blurred vision, headache, sinusitis (feeling of tension or congestion in the nose), nausea, and fatigue.

 Uncommon (may affect up to 1 in 100 people):

-Dizziness, depression, inflammation of the iris, blurred vision (in some cases due to suspension of the medication for treatment of excessive contraction of the pupil of the eye), decreased heart rate, fainting, indigestion and kidney stones (often characterized by a sudden onset of pain and cramps with pain in the lower and/or lateral back, groin or abdomen).
+Dizziness, depression, inflammation of the iris, blurred vision (in some cases due to the suspension of medication for the treatment of excessive contraction of the pupil of the eye), decreased heart rate, fainting, indigestion, and kidney stones (often characterized by a sudden onset of pain and cramps with pain in the lower and/or lateral back, groin, or abdomen).

 Rare (may affect up to 1 in 1,000 people):

-Systemic lupus erythematosus (a disease that can cause inflammation of internal organs), tingling or numbness of the hands or feet, insomnia, nightmares, memory loss, muscle weakness, decreased libido, stroke, transient myopia that resolves with cessation of therapy, development of fluid under the retina (choroidal detachment after surgery), drooping eyelid, double vision, crusts on the eyelid, corneal edema (with visual disturbance symptoms), low eye pressure, ringing in the ear, low blood pressure, irregular heartbeats, chest pain, palpitations, heart attack, congestive heart failure (heart disease with shortness of breath and swelling of feet and legs due to fluid accumulation), edema (fluid accumulation), reduced blood flow to the brain, hands and feet swollen or cold and decreased circulation in your arms or legs, decreased circulation that causes numbness of the fingers of the hands and feet and color change (Raynaud's phenomenon), leg cramps and/or pain when walking (claudication), shortness of breath, lack of breathing, nasal congestion or runny nose, nosebleed, difficulty breathing, cough, throat irritation, dry mouth, diarrhea, contact dermatitis, hair loss, psoriasis or worsening of psoriasis, Peyronie's disease (which can cause curvature of the penis), weakness/ fatigue, generalized allergic reactions including swelling in the skin in areas such as the face (swelling of the lips, eyes, and mouth) and extremities, and that may obstruct the airways causing difficulty swallowing or breathing, wheezing.
-Urticaria or localized and generalized rash, itching, sudden severe allergic reaction that may put your life at risk.
+Systemic lupus erythematosus (an immune disease that can cause inflammation of internal organs), tingling or numbness of the hands or feet, insomnia, nightmares, memory loss, muscle weakness, decreased sexual desire, stroke, transient myopia that resolves when therapy is stopped, development of fluid under the retina (choroidal detachment after filtration surgery), drooping eyelid, double vision, crusts on the eyelid, swelling of the cornea (with symptoms of visual disturbances), low eye pressure, ringing in the ears, low blood pressure, irregular heartbeats, chest pain, strong heartbeats that can be rapid or irregular (palpitations), heart attack, congestive heart failure (heart disease with shortness of breath and swelling of feet and legs due to fluid accumulation), edema (fluid accumulation), reduced blood flow to the brain, swollen or cold hands and feet, and decreased circulation in the arms or legs, decreased blood circulation that causes numbness of the fingers and toes and color change (Raynaud's phenomenon), leg cramps and/or leg pain when walking (claudication), shortness of breath, lack of breathing, runny or congested nose, nosebleeds, difficulty breathing, cough, throat irritation, dry mouth, diarrhea, contact dermatitis, hair loss, psoriasis or worsening of psoriasis, Peyronie's disease (which can cause curvature of the penis), weakness/fatigue, generalized allergic reactions including swelling of the skin in areas such as the face (swelling of the lips, eyes, and mouth) and extremities, and which can obstruct the airways causing difficulty swallowing or breathing, hives.
+Urticaria or rash with itching, localized and generalized rash, itching, severe allergic reaction that can be life-threatening.

-Like other eye medications, timolol is absorbed into the blood.
-This can cause side effects similar to those seen with intravenous and/or oral beta-blockers.
-The incidence of side effects after topical ocular administration is lower than when the medications are, for example, taken orally or injected.
-The list of side effects includes reactions observed within the class of beta-blockers when used to treat eye diseases:
+Like other eye medications, timolol is absorbed into the bloodstream.
+This can cause adverse reactions similar to those observed with intravenous and/or oral beta-blockers.
+The incidence of adverse reactions after topical ophthalmic administration is lower than when medications are, for example, taken orally or injected.
+The list of adverse reactions includes reactions observed within the class of beta-blockers when used for the treatment of eye diseases:

 Unknown (frequency cannot be estimated from available data):